Bookings

 POETRY READINGS:

-Alan has performed their multimedia poetry at universities, museums and stages across the country including Columbia University, NYU’s Hemispheric Institute, Stanford University, Oberlin College, San Francisco’s African American Art & Culture Theatre, Université Cheikh Anta Diop de Dakar and elsewhere.
-Alan’s poetry centers themes of undocumented im/migration, mourning as a framework of anti-colonial struggle, trans existence, and sci-fi futures.
+Alan has performed multimedia poetry at universities, museums, and stages across the U.S. and abroad including Columbia, Harvard, Stanford, the Museum of the African Diaspora, the Museum of Latin American Art, Université Cheikh Anta Diop de Dakar, Universität Duisburg-Essen and elsewhere.
+Alan’s poetry centers on themes of undocumented im/migration, mourning as a framework of anti-colonial struggle, trans* resistance in Mexico and the United States, and Indigenous speculative futures.

 ARTIST TALKS

 N[EG]ATION: In Feb 2023, the doors to Alan Pelaez Lopez’s solo exhibition “N[EG]ATION” (pronounced Nation Negation) opened at Harvard University.
-This artist talk addresses Alan’s solo show, especially the interactive graveyard installation that offered Latin American and Latinx attendees to imagine a future outside of nation-states.
-Alan provided 100 cotton flags for attendees to name an anxiety, political commitment, and/or a statement they wanted to offer that addressed both the end of nations and the end of a presupposed Latinx unity.
-In this artist talk, Alan addresses the radical potential of anti-nationalist and anti-patriotic futures by sharing the flags and images produced by Latin American and Latinx gallery attendees.
+This artist talk addresses Alan’s solo show, especially the interactive graveyard installation inviting Latin American and Latinx attendees to imagine a future outside nation-states.
+In the installation, the artist provided 100 cotton flags for attendees to take and write an anxiety, political commitment, and/or statement they wanted to offer that addressed the end of nations and a universal latinidad.
+In this talk, Alan addresses the radical potential of anti-patriotic futures by sharing the flags produced by Latin American and Latinx gallery attendees.

 DIALOGUES